Meta Onsite Interview Loop: What Each Round Is Really Testing

 The round is 45 minutes.
 Your interviewer will ask three or four questions and probe each one deeply.
 Pick stories with multiple layers so you survive follow-up: "What would you have done differently?"
 "Who disagreed with you?"
 "How did you know it was working?"
 Stories that collapse under the first follow-up are not ready.
 Go back to the drawing board.

 Use STAR format, but compress Situation and Task to one or two sentences.
-Meta interviewers are tracking five distinct signals in 45 minutes.
+Meta interviewers are tracking eight distinct signals in 45 minutes.
 They do not need three minutes of context before your action begins.
 Get to what you actually did, fast.

 A story is ready when you can answer "what would you have done differently" without undermining the original decision.
 If walking back your action destroys the story, find a different story.
 The follow-up is not a trap.
 It is how interviewers distinguish candidates who learned from experience from candidates who got lucky.